bnu-wangxun/Deep_Metric/README.md

 ### Accepted by CVPR 2019 as Poster
 MS Loss code released below:
 url: https://github.com/MalongTech/research-ms-loss

-## Deep Metric Learning in PyTorch

-     Learn deep metric for image retrieval or other information retrieval.

 ### Deep metric methods implemented in this repositories: